Writer/Director Kim Mordaunt

 The Rocket, Kim’s debut feature, won 3 major awards at the Berlin International Film Festival (Crystal Bear, Best First Feature and the Amnesty International Film Prize) and also at the Tribeca International Film Festival (Best Feature, Best Actor and the Audience Award) launching him globally as a director to watch.

-Kim is currently developing two features (as writer/director) with producer Sylvia Wilczynski: Pink Mist (with assistance from Screen Australia, to be shot in Africa in 2015) and Flowers of the Dead.
-He is to direct the feature One Crowded Hour, based on the acclaimed book of the same name by Tim Bowden, about iconic Australian war cinematographer Neil Davis (writer Andy Cox, producers Todd Fellman and Lance Kelleher).
+Kim is currently developing three features (as writer/director) with producer Sylvia Wilczynski: Pink Mist (with assistance from Screen Australia, to be shot in Africa in 2015) and Flowers of the Dead.
+He is to direct the feature One Crowded Hour, based on the acclaimed book of the same name by Tim Bowden, about iconic Australian war cinematographer Neil Davis (writer Andy Cox, producers Todd Fellman, Lance Kelleher and Sylvia Wilczynski).